 We work towards a partnered approach to expand health support to hospitals and key health centres.
-Through a strategic partnership with Project Cure, PNG Tribal Foundation and wife of PNG Prime Minister, Mrs. Lynda O’Neill, five hospitals are receiving medical equipment supplies from Project Cure.
+Through a strategic partnership with Project Cure, PNG Tribal Foundation and wife of the former PNG Prime Minister, Mrs. Lynda O’Neill, five hospitals are receiving medical equipment supplies from Project Cure.

-Our health support goes beyond investing in programs and infrastructure, we strive to invest in platforms that encourage policy ideas and dialogue.
+Our health support goes beyond investing in programs and infrastructure; we also strive to invest in platforms that encourage policy ideas and dialogue.
 To facilitate discussion around women’s health we provided funds to the Women’s Doctors Association to host the 2015 PNG Medical Symposium for the first time in its 50-year history.
 The symposium was attended by over 500 participants including senior national and international health practitioners who came together to address the status of women’s health issues in PNG.
 ExxonMobil PNG continues to support these symposiums to enable think tanks to come together and address critical health issues in PNG.

 Sir Theophilus Foundation

 We have supported the Sir Theophilus Foundation since 2014 with funding to enable the foundation to host key fundraising activities to assist Port Moresby General Hospital.
-Funds raised go towards improving the hospitals corporate governance including auditing, annual reports and training for the health workers.
+Funds raised go towards improving the hospital's corporate governance including auditing, annual reports and training for the health workers.
 The Foundation works in partnership with the hospital to recruit specialist clinicians and health administration staff to help build capacity and fill staffing gaps.

 PNG Cancer Foundation